 Withdrawal of US forces from Iraq

 The US invaded Iraq in 2003 and remained there for about nine (9) years.
 The war cost both the countries in terms of lives and economy.
-It cost the US in Trillions and likewise Iraq lost its beautiful infrastructure.
-Keeping this in view and all the public opinion, the congress passed a bill in 2007 to withdraw the US forces from Iraq.
+It cost the US in Trillions and likewise, Iraq lost its beautiful infrastructure.
+Keeping this in view and all the public opinion, the Congress passed a bill in 2007 to withdraw the US forces from Iraq.
 The US signed an agreement with Iraq known as “The US-Iraq status of forces agreement” according to which the US will withdraw its force from Iraq till 2011.

 Legality of the US invasion in Iraq War

-This war was waged by the US in collision with UK, Poland, Australia and other allies they considered it fully legal, however; according to United Nations (UN) and UN charter, this was illegal.
+This war was waged by the US in a collision with UK, Poland, Australia and other allies they considered it fully legal, however; according to United Nations (UN) and UN charter, this was illegal.

-Conclusion of Iraq War
+The Conclusion of Iraq War

 In March 2003, the US with other 40 allies waged war in Iraq and invaded it by its military troops.
 The US accused the Iraqi president Saddam Hussain that he had links with Al-Qaida and Osama Bin Laden and possessed Weapons of Mass Destruction (WMD).
 It toppled its government and executed Saddam Hussain.
-The war cost both Iraq and US to a high extent.
-In 2007, both the countries signed an agreement and the US troops left the Iraq’s territory till 2013.
+The war costs both Iraq and US to a high extent.
+In 2007, both the countries signed an agreement and the US troops left Iraq’s territory till 2013.
 Thus, this war came to an end.